AquaBounty Technologies (AQB) to Release Quarterly Earnings on Friday

-AquaBounty Technologies (NYSE:AQB) is scheduled to issue its quarterly earnings data before the market opens on Friday, November 6th.
-Analysts expect the company to announce earnings of ($0.08) per share for the quarter.
+AquaBounty Technologies (NYSE:AQB) is scheduled to release its earnings data before the market opens on Friday, November 6th.
+Analysts expect AquaBounty Technologies to post earnings of ($0.08) per share for the quarter.

-AquaBounty Technologies (NYSE:AQB) last issued its quarterly earnings results on Thursday, August 6th.
-The company reported ($0.11) earnings per share (EPS) for the quarter, hitting the Zacks’ consensus estimate of ($0.11).
+AquaBounty Technologies (NYSE:AQB) last released its quarterly earnings data on Thursday, August 6th.
+The company reported ($0.11) earnings per share for the quarter, meeting the Thomson Reuters’ consensus estimate of ($0.11).

 AquaBounty Technologies, Inc develops and markets products to enhance productivity in land-based aquaculture.
 It offers AquAdvantage Salmon, a bioengineered Atlantic salmon for human consumption.
 The company was formerly known as Aqua Bounty Farms, Inc and changed its name to AquaBounty Technologies, Inc in June 2004.